wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_getBlockReceipts.md

 ---
-title: ftm:eth_getBlockReceipts \[POST\] {disallowed}
+title: ftm:eth_getBlockReceipts  {disallowed} - Fantom
-description: Returns all transaction receipts for a given block.
+description: Example code for the ftm:eth_getBlockReceipts  {disallowed} json-rpc method. Сomplete guide on how to use ftm:eth_getBlockReceipts  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters